saltstack/salt/doc/ref/cli/salt-call.rst

 .. option:: --local

     Run salt-call locally, as if there was no master running.

-.. option:: -d, --doc

-    Return the documentation for the specified module or for all modules if none are specified

 .. include:: _includes/logging-options.rst
 .. |logfile| replace:: /var/log/salt/minion